npariti/MSDS434-Puterbaugh/Week7-MultipleEnvironments/ReadMe.md

     - There are two yaml files: cloudbuild_prod and cloudbuild_dev, to allow for testing to be done from the dev branch and pushed into GCP, prior to merging with the main branch and then deploying the app to a prod environment.
 - A trigger also needs to be created in GCP that will allow for any changes to be detected and trigger a GCP Cloud Build job that will create the image and store it in your GCP Image repo.
     - These jobs can also be run manually but a trigger will allow for CI/CD as required by the project specifications.
+    - A trigger for each branch, dev and prod, nees to be created in order to establish multiple environments and automatically create images for each of them.

 - Link to the github repo set up for CI/CD with dev/prod branches that initiate the GCP triggers:
     - https://github.com/saputerb/MSDS434-App